 So next time you hear rodeo organizers say the animals enjoy it, the question we should be asking ourselves (and them) is, why on earth, would they?

-The Government recently decided not to ban rodeo.
+In 2017, the Government decided not to ban rodeo.
 This decision came despite 62,000 people signing a petition calling for a prohibition, expert submissions and evidence, and opinion polls showing the majority want it gone.

 In 2015, New Zealand’s Animal Welfare Act was supposedly strengthened.
 The Act now declares animals to be sentient, which garnered praise from around the world.
 But saying animals are “sentient” is just a way of saying they think and feel.
 The fear animals feel in rodeo is now a legitimate legal concern.
 But what good are these changes to the law if they don’t result in changes for the animals?